-If living in house holes and crevices on the wall, be sure to have them sealed.
-Above all, check your luggage clearly to ensure you are not bringing bedbugs to your house, especially when you are from a long vacation.
+If living in a house with holes and crevices on the wall, be sure to have them sealed.
+Above all, check your luggage clearly to ensure you do not bring bedbugs to your house, especially when you are on a long vacation.

 Bedbugs and scabies are parasites that'll bite and prey on humans.
 So, what are the differences between scabies vs. bed bugs - and how to kill them?
 In summary, bedbugs are ovular light...